-- Related Person Transactions Policy (PDF) to ensure independence and the absence of conflicts.
+- Related Person Transactions Policy (PDF) to ensure independence and the absence of transactional conflicts.

-- Political Contributions Policy (PDF) to ensure contributions are in a manner consistent with our core values and to protect and/or enhance stakeholder value.
+- Political Contributions Policy (PDF) to ensure that corporate financial contributions are consistent with our core values while protecting and enhancing stakeholder value.

 - View Pentair's Political Contributions Reporting (PDF)